casneno/fetch-me/README.md

 ### Try it out!
 Since this is a free Web-based app, anyone can use it without any requirements.
-Just click this [link](https://fetch-me-bcf56e1c2a03.herokuapp.com/) to play the game!
+Just click this [link](https://fetch-me-bcf56e1c2a03.herokuapp.com/) to try it out!

 ## How to Navigate
 The app is currently running only it's mobile version, so in order to better visualize it, it is recommended for the user to run it on a viewport of 428x926 or smaller.